Manush54/Tech_oggy1/README.md

 # Tech_oggy1
-Run alien.py for starting the game
+Run alien.py in Alien Invasion for starting the game